2010 Bratislava shooting: Victims

-The police found five bodies inside the flat, all of them members of the Putík family.(questionable) Although initial reports claimed that the family was of Roma ethnicity, it was later confirmed to be false; some of the partners of the female victims were Roma (with one of them being among those slain), while the family itself was white.
+The police found five bodies inside the flat, all of them members of the Putík family.
+Although initial reports claimed that the family was of Roma ethnicity, it was later confirmed to be false; some of the partners of the female victims were Roma (with one of them being among those slain), while the family itself was Slavic.
 The last victim, Ms. Košťálová, was later found by her relatives on the balcony of a different apartment; she was revealed to not be related to the other victims and was shot when she looked down from her balcony.

 Five years prior to the shooting, Slovak television station Markíza made a report about the family of the victims.
 The report was instigated by the neighbors of the family.
 According to the report, all other inhabitants of the block of flats signed a letter inviting the reporters.
 At the time the report was made, only two of the victims were living in the flat, while the others moved in later.
 In the report, the reporter starts by saying that "in a block of flats, where tens of families live near each other, one bad neighbour may be a real catastrophe".
 He continues by claiming that the inhabitants had even faced death threats from said family, and therefore nobody was willing to talk directly to the camera.
 Later, it was revealed that the family had not paid rent and therefore is facing eviction; however, due to the laws in Slovakia, which favour tenants, the process may take very long.
 The family denied all allegations.
 Also according to the report, the police were called a number of times to solve the situation, but no progress was made.